CosmeValera/CosmeValera.github.io/content/blog/2025-04-22-responsive-design-with-respond-to-mixin.md

 <h4><b>🤔 The Problem with Traditional Media Queries</b></h4>

-Traditional responsive design often involves writing repetitive media queries throughout your SCSS.
-This approach can lead to inconsistent breakpoints, increased code duplication, and maintenance challenges when your design system evolves.
+Let's be honest, we've all written tons of repetitive media queries in our SCSS files.
+You know how this works: copy-paste the same breakpoints over and over, hoping you didn't miss any or mess up the values.
+It's tedious, error-prone, and a real pain to maintain when your design system changes.

-<b>Here's a common pattern we've all seen:</b>
+<b>Here's a pattern that probably looks familiar:</b>

 ```scss
 .button {